databrickslabs/cicd-templates/README.md

 ```bash
 pip install -U tools/dbx-0.7.0-py3-none-any.whl
 ```
+- In the generated directory you'll have a sample job with testing and launch configurations around it.
-- Launch and debug your code on an interactive cluster via:
+- Launch and debug your code on an interactive cluster via the following command.
+Job name could be found in `conf/deployment.json`:
 ```
 dbx execute --cluster-name=<my-cluster> --job=<job-name>
 ```